Selective Empathy is Far Worse than No Empathy at All

 Setting Aside Differences

 The idyllic notion that in today’s divisive America we should reach out across the political aisle and engage in meaningful dialogue is plausible to some degree but not necessarily practical.
-I am expected to reach out to people who deny my right to exist in this country and who voted for president who has time and again targeted people like me.
+I am expected to reach out to people who deny my right to exist in this country and who voted for a president who has time and again targeted people like me.

 Nevertheless, we should set our differences aside and have the capacity to share space with those who have different political affiliations.
 We must rely on our collective human experiences to relate to each other.